Fermented Foods are Fun and Mega-Probiotic!

 Kraut Source Makes Fermenting Fruits and Veggies, Easy!

-At a Food Fete showcase for Editors I met Karen Diggs, creator Kraut Source.
+At a Food Fete showcase for Editors, I met Karen Diggs, creator of Kraut Source.
 She was attracting a great deal of attention with her colorful display of foods in Mason Jars and an unusual looking jar topper that was actually a clever at-home fermenting device.

 Karen told me that while the Kraut Source fermenter will make lots of different things, it also makes great pickles.
 If you’ve ever had a fresh home-made half sour pickle, it’s a bit of a struggle to get it crunchy and flavorful.

 Most pickles are made in brine with vinegar, and those made with the Kraut Source have a salt water mixture and spices only.

 It took less than ten minutes to assemble the mixture and make the first batch of pickles.
 All you really have to do is add as many kirby cucumbers as you can fit into the clean quart mason jar filled with a salt water mixture (not vinegar), pickling spices , garlic cloves and a secret ingredient (a tablespoon of green tea that Karen insisted would keep the pickles crunchy).